wes992/github-contributors/README.md

 This project was bootstrapped with [Create React App]

+Will run either at [GH-pages](https://wes992.github.io/github-contributors) or

-You can start by cloning the repo.
+If you want to run the app locally, you can start by cloning the repo.

 You will need to do a `yarn` or `npm install` to install dependencies intitially.